Tuberculosis (TB)

 Presumptive TB patient

-Any patient who presents with symptoms and signs suggestive of TB (previously called a TB suspect)
+Any patient who presents with symptoms and signs suggestive of TB or found to have chest x-ray suggestive of active TB disease

 Bacteriologically confirmed TB patient